Gourang97/max-ai/docs/source/llm/model.rst

     model = llm.load_model()

-MaxOpenSourceLLM
+MaxHuggingFaceLLM
 ^^^^^^^^^^^^^^^^^
-Represents a VertexAI language model.
-This class extends the BaseLLM class and includes specific configurations for the VertexAI model.
+Represents a HuggingFace language model.
+This class extends the BaseLLM class and includes specific configurations for the HuggingFace model.

 Args:
     - ``model_name (str)``: The name of the model to be loaded.
+    - ``task (str, Optional)``: The task to be performed by the model.
+Defaults to "text-generation".
     - ``temperature (float, Optional)``: Controls randomness in generation.
 Defaults to 0.0.
     - ``max_tokens (int, Optional)``: The maximum number of tokens to generate.
 Defaults to None.
     - ``stop (str, Optional)``: The stop sequence for generation.
 Defaults to None.